seppzer0/zero_kernel/README.md

                         select log level
   -o OUTLOG, --output OUTLOG
                         save logs to a file
-  --ksu                 add ksu support
+  --ksu                 add KernelSU support
 ```

 ### **Bundle**

 There is an option named `bundle` which combines build artifacts of both `kernel` and `assets` modules into a single package.

-This is especially useful for linking the kernel version with the appropriate LineageOS ROM version.
+This is especially useful for linking the kernel version with the appropriate ROM version.

 There are cases when an old kernel version is used with the newer ROM version (adapted for the *newer* version of kernel).
 Such cases can ultimately lead to your system working improperly or breaking down completely, which is why it is important to use a specific kernel build with a corresponding ROM build.